mbilalzafar/fair-classification/disparate_mistreatment/README.md

 ### 1.2.
 Training an unconstrained classifier

-Next, we will train a logistic regression classifier on the data:
+Next, the code will train a logistic regression classifier on the data:

 ```python
 w_uncons, acc_uncons, s_attr_to_fp_fn_test_uncons = train_test_classifier()